GboyeeDev/DevOps-Learning-Process/Week-4/README.md

 Understanding and utilizing build tools like Maven and Gradle, along with CI practices, is a crucial part of DevOps.
 Setting up basic CI pipelines helps automate and streamline the development process, enabling faster and more reliable software delivery.

 ---

-Feel free to expand this document as you delve deeper into DevOps and related technologies!